Guide

 Insurance

-• Workers Compensation: current (icare NSW)
+• Workers Compensation: current ([state scheme or insurer])

 Key Personnel

-Michael Torres, Director / Licensed Electrician
+[Director Name], Director / Licensed Electrician

-8 years experience in project coordination for electrical contractors.
+[number] years experience in project coordination for electrical contractors.
 Manages scheduling, compliance documentation, and client reporting for all active contracts.

 Contact